University of Canberra Hospital: Specialist Centre for Rehabilitation, Recovery and Research

-The ACT Government is committed to the development of a sub-acute public hospital in Canberra’s north as part of its Health Infrastructure Program and has selected UC as its preferred site.
+The ACT Government opened the ACT's first sub-acute public hospital in Canberra’s north as part of its Health Infrastructure Program on the University of Canberra's Bruce Campus.
 The overarching principle is mutual collaboration and cooperation so that the hospital incorporates a team approach to health care delivery and research, and clinical education and research are seen as an integrated and integral part of hospital services.

-The parties are negotiating the Acquisition and Development Agreement and will enter into a Collaboration Agreement so that the benefits to the Territory and the University in the recruitment and retention of a highly skilled health workforce are achieved.
+The parties negotiated the Acquisition and Development Agreement and has entered into a Collaboration Agreement so that the benefits to the Territory and the University in the recruitment and retention of a highly skilled health workforce are achieved.
 At the same time, the collaboration will enable an innovative learning and research hospital with a focus on building a healthier local community.

-The ACT Government will compulsorily acquire the land by agreement and will construct and operate the hospital.
-This hospital will be co-located with the University’s Health Innovation Precinct.
+The ACT Government compulsorily acquired the land by agreement and will operate the hospital.

 GP Super Clinic